particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-Pin drive strength setting is only available on Gen 3 devices (nRF52840).
+- Pin drive strength setting is only available on Gen 3 devices (nRF52840).
+- On the P2 and Photon 2, the pin drive strength is always 16 mA.
-On Gen 2 devices (Photon, P1, Electron, and E Series) the pin drive strength is always 25 mA.
+- On Gen 2 devices (Photon, P1, Electron, and E Series) the pin drive strength is always 25 mA.
 {{note op="end"}}